squareTop/murdoch-ict374-assignment-2/README.md

 Note if you are waiting for a child using one of the wait system calls, and you have also installed signal handler for `SIGCHLD`, when `SIGCHLD` arrives, not only wait will return, but the signal handler will also be called.

-## A Note on Interruption of Slow System Calls by Signals (Back to Beginning)
+## A Note on Interruption of Slow System Calls by Signals

 Some I/O related system calls are known as slow system calls, due to the fact that they take a long time to complete.
 For example, read from a keyboard using system call read is a slow system call, as it would normally block the calling process until the user has typed something on the keyboard.